-Integrated risk management (IRM) is an approach to risk management that uses a set of practices and processes to improve an organization's security, risk tolerance profile and strategic decision-making.
+Integrated risk management (IRM) is a set of proactive, business-wide practices that contribute to an organization's security, risk tolerance profile, and strategic decisions.
 As opposed to compliance-based risk management approaches, IRM focuses on evaluating risks in the wider context of business strategy.
 An IRM program should be collaborative and involve both IT and business-side leaders alike.

 The term "integrated risk management" was first coined by Gartner in 2017, in response to a more complex risk landscape brought about by increased digital processes, globalization and heavier reliance on third parties.
 As described by Gartner, an effective integrated risk management framework should include a clear strategy, detailed risk assessment, a plan for risk response, communication and reporting, risk monitoring and implementation of a software-based IRM solution (IRMS).

 By 2021, Gartner projects that 50 percent of enterprise risk management strategies within large organizations will involve an IRM solution, and that the market will reach $8 billion annually (factoring in consulting and implementation costs).

 What are the benefits of integrated risk management?

 An integrated risk management strategy bridges the functional aspects between organizations, culture and strategic business objectives.
 Several benefits can come from adopting an integrated risk management strategy, as opposed to a limited-scope approach:

 - Wider range of opportunities.
 Integrated risk management strategies aim to consider the full range of possibilities associated with each business strategy aspect, as opposed to focusing on simply mitigating the downsides.
 Opportunities to capitalize on potential upsides may arise from the more comprehensive evaluation of each business outcome.